gustavonp/roo-recipes/content/recipe/brazilian-esfiha.md

 3. Season with parsley and basil.

-> Make sure the ground beef is dry before assembling the esfiha.
+<blockquote class="with-roo">Make sure the ground beef is dry before assembling the esfiha.</blockquote>

 **For the cheese topping**